 Skip to main content

-Contributors netapp-aaron-holt netapp-thomi netapp-aherbin
+Contributors netapp-aherbin netapp-aaron-holt netapp-dbagwell netapp-barbe netapp-thomi

 About this task

-Set -is-shared=false for the qos policy-group create command to specify a non-shared policygroup.
+Set -is-shared=false for the qos policy-group create command to specify a non-shared policy group.

 • You can specify the throughput limit for the ceiling in IOPS, MB/s, or IOPS, MB/s.
 If you specify both IOPS and MB/s, whichever limit is reached first is enforced.